JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

 }
 ```

 This function takes one parameter named `init`, which is itself a function.
-Actually, it is an [extension function](extensions.html) that has a receiver of type {{HTML}}
+Actually, it is an [extension function](extensions.html) that has a receiver of type `HTML`
-(and returns nothing interesting, i.e. [Unit|Functions#Unit]).
+(and returns nothing interesting, i.e. `Unit`).
 So, when we pass a function literal to as an argument to `html`, it is typed as an extension function literal, and
-there's *this* reference available:
+there's a *this* reference available:

 ``` kotlin
 html {